HofstadterTools/HofstadterTools/README.rst

 The Hofstadter model is an active field of research and therefore HofstadterTools will never be complete.
 Here is a list of some features that we have on the pipeline to be implemented (in no particular order):

-* support for hyperbolic lattices
+* support for hyperbolic lattices :cite:`Stegmaier22`
-* support for fractal lattices
+* support for fractal lattices :cite:`Chen20`
-* support for higher-dimensional lattices
+* support for higher-dimensional lattices :cite:`DiColandrea22`
-* support for quasicrystals
+* support for quasicrystals :cite:`Ghadimi22`
-* support for open boundary conditions
+* support for open boundary conditions :cite:`Pena23`
+* interface to quantum chemistry codes :cite:`Bodesheim23`
+* capability to compute the non-Abelian `Hofstadter moth` :cite:`Osterloh05` :cite:`Yang20`
-* capability to compute Chern numbers using bulk-edge correspondence
+* capability to compute Chern numbers using bulk-edge correspondence :cite:`Agazzi14`
-* capability to generate potential function corresponding to hopping amplitudes
+* capability to generate potential function corresponding to hopping amplitudes :cite:`Yilmaz17`
-* implementation of other topological flat bands models for benchmarking (e.g. chiral pi-flux model)
+* implementation of other topological flat bands models for benchmarking (e.g. chiral pi-flux model) :cite:`Neupert11`

 ..
 	* add g fluctuations
 	* add capability for multi-band quantum geometry tensor (appendix C.4. of "Minimal model for double Weyl points, multiband quantum geometry, and singular flat band inspired by LK-99")
 	* implement quantum geometry tensor using projectors (appendix C.4. of "Minimal model for double Weyl points, multiband quantum geometry, and singular flat band inspired by LK-99")

 Contributions are always welcome!
-The easiest way to contribute is to submit a pull request on GitHub.
+The easiest way to contribute is to submit a pull request on `GitHub <https://github.com/bartandrews/HofstadterTools>`__ or contact `Bart Andrews <https://bartandrews.me>`__ if you have any feedback.